 Noise can be easily identified in a Graph view:

-Noisy data also produces flickering as you play through a take in the Perspective view.
-You can fix it by using the filtering options provided in the Marker Editing panel.
+It also produces flickering as you play through a take in the 3D Scene view.
+You can fix it with the filtering options in the Marker Editing panel.

 To fix noisy data: